Bio

 A leader in his field he has supervised the fellowship training of over 20 consultant vitreoretinal surgeons now practicing across the UK and Europe and chaired four UK Multicentre Trials.
 He is regularly sought as a speaker at national and international meetings.
 He was a co-founder the BEAVRS National Retinal Detachment and Macular Hole Audits, which between them contain the largest complexity adjusted outcome datsets anywhere.

-Mr Laidlaw has served as President of both the British and Eire Association of Vitreoretinal Surgeons (BEAVRS, 2011-2013) and Euretina, the European Society of Retinal Specialists (2021-2023).
+Mr Laidlaw has been elected as President of both the British and Eire Association of Vitreoretinal Surgeons (BEAVRS, 2011-2013) and Euretina, the European Society of Retinal Specialists (2021-2023).
 Euretina organises the world's largest retinal meeting.

 Outside work, Alistair enjoys skiing, cycling, open water swimming and occasional triathlons.
 He both races and cruises sailing yachts with colleagues, family, and friends.